MegretMendez/PostWarApocalypse-Final-Project/README.md

 <img width="1438" alt="Screenshot 2023-12-12 at 7 46 15 PM" src="https://github.com/MegretMendez/PostWarApocalypse-Final-Project/assets/142510070/7fa34c01-5379-4467-a13d-1d680af8d1ec">

 For now, ignore the AI in the Enemy Prefab, this will be explained later on.

+In this step we used advanced methods of the "Programming by events" and "Hierearchy,clones, and prefabs" sections of the course Syllabus.

 ----------------------------------------------------------------Step 6---------------------------------------------------------------------